SimranaSinha/Generative_AI/README.md

 * Response accuracy and latency evaluation

 ---

+## Lab 7 – Introduction to LangGraph

+This lab demonstrates how LangGraph can be used to model workflows using a graph-based execution system.
+The project simulates an airport security screening workflow where passengers move through different screening paths before reaching the departure gates.

+### Contents
+* `LangGraph_Intro.ipynb` — Notebook implementing the LangGraph workflow
+* `Introduction to LangGraph.pdf` — Lab report
+* `Workflow.png` — Workflow diagram
+* `README.md` — Project documentation

+### Key Concepts
+* LangGraph workflow modeling
+* Nodes and edges
+* Conditional routing
+* State transitions

+---
 ## Notes

 All the labs are intended for academic learning and experimentation purposes.
 Model outputs should not be assumed to be correct without verification, especially in high-stakes or real-world applications.